Lax-Phillips orbit counting in higher rank: Introduction

-The norm $\|\cdot\|$ on $\R^n$ is invariant under a maximal compact subgroup $K\cong \SO(m)$, and the locally symmetric space $X:=\Gamma\bk G/K$ is endowed with a Riemannian metric corresponding to the Killing form on the Lie algebra of $G$; let $\Delta$ denote the Laplace operator (quadratic Casimir) on $X$; see \S\ref{ss:irreducible} for details and normalization.
+Whatever the method, the highest order terms come from control of the spectrum of the ring of invariant differential operators.
+The norm $\|\cdot\|$ on $\R^m$ is invariant under a maximal compact subgroup $K\cong \SO(m)$, and the locally symmetric space $X:=\Gamma\bk G/K$ is endowed with a Riemannian metric corresponding to the Killing form on the Lie algebra of $G$; let $\Delta$ denote the Laplace operator (quadratic Casimir) on $X$; see \S\ref{ss 22} and \S\ref{ss:irreducible} for details and normalization (and \cite{Knapp2001} for background).
 Then the spectrum of $\Delta$ below $1$ consists of finitely many ``exceptional'' eigenvalues

 Our normalization of the Laplace operator is such that the tempered spectrum starts at $1$.
 Further, let $s_i$ be the positive root $s_i = m\sqrt{\lambda_i}$.
-Using either homogeneous dynamics or the meromorphic continuation of mirabolic Eisenstein series, it is more or less standard to prove a result of the following form.
+Our main result is the following

 \begin{theorem} There exist constants $c_0>0$, $c_1, \dots, c_k$ and $\eta_m>0$ such that